mhsoftware100/STM32MP1-OpenSTLinux-Projects/README.md

 The build and deploy directory provides fundamental information about building and deploying projects on the STM32MP157F-DK2 board.
 Learn about the necessary tools, setup, and deployment processes.

 ##### Blink LED
-This script automates the setup and build process for the BlinkLED project within the Yocto Project environment for STM32MP1.
+Automate the setup and build process for the BlinkLED project within the Yocto Project environment for STM32MP1.

 ## Contributing